celery/celery/docs/userguide/extending.rst

 and then after installation, read from the system using the :mod:`pkg_resources` module.

-Celery recognizes ``celery.commands`` entry-points to install additional sub-commands, where the value of the entry-point must point to a valid subclass of :class:`celery.bin.base.Command`.
-There's limited documentation, unfortunately, but you can find inspiration from the various commands in the :mod:`celery.bin` package.
+Celery recognizes ``celery.commands`` entry-points to install additional sub-commands, where the value of the entry-point must point to a valid click command.

-This is how the :pypi:`Flower` monitoring extension adds the :program:`celery flower` command, by adding an entry-point in :file:`setup.py`:
+This is how the :pypi:`Flower` monitoring extension may add the :program:`celery flower` command, by adding an entry-point in :file:`setup.py`:

 .. code-block:: python